Start9Labs/documentation/site/source/about/start9.rst

 Community: The human experience is richest when shared amongst individuals who possessing common beliefs, values, and activities, and that computers should facilitate the formation of communities.

-Privacy: There are four reasons that privacy is necessary for a free society and proper human existence: privacy (1) promotes creativity and experimentation by minimizing the risk of embarrassment; (2) protects valuable information from theft and extortion; (3) enables the diffusion of contrarian ideals and ideas (4) serves as an insurance policy against the future, in the event that was is acceptable today becomes unacceptable tomorrow.
+Privacy: There are four reasons that privacy is necessary for a free society and proper human existence: privacy (1) promotes creativity and experimentation by minimizing the risk of embarrassment; (2) protects valuable information from theft and extortion; (3) enables the diffusion of contrarian ideals and ideas; (4) serves as an insurance policy against the future, in the event that what is acceptable today becomes unacceptable tomorrow.

 Independence: Being dependent means being unable to survive on your own.
 Like a child, it means needing others and relying on them to provide for you, thus granting them power over you.
-A free and dignified human existence demands self-reliance, the ability to think and acts with efficacy to obtain one's needs.
+A free and dignified human existence demands self-reliance: the ability to think and act with efficacy to obtain one's needs.

 .. _virtues: